Old Greek

 "Old Greek" (OG) is also the technical term for the presumed initial Greek translations of the Hebrew Bible for books other than the Pentateuch.

-Old Greek might also be understood to include a preceding period, Koine Greek, as well – also referred to as "the common dialect" or "Alexandrian dialect", "common Attic" or "Hellenistic Greek" – the universal dialect spoken throughout post-Classical antiquity (c.
+Old Greek might also be understood to include a preceding period, Koine Greek, as well – also referred to as "the common dialect" or "Hellenistic Greek" – the universal dialect spoken throughout post-Classical antiquity (c.
 300 BC – 300 AD).